morrislab/mRNABench/README.md

 | Protein Coding Gene Essentiality | <code>pcg&#8209;ess</code> | Essentiality of PCGs as measured by CRISPR knockdown.
 Log-fold expression and binary essentiality available on several cell lines. | `regression` `classification`| [paper](https://www.cell.com/cell/fulltext/S0092-8674(24)01203-0)|

 ### Adding a new dataset
 New datasets should inherit from `BenchmarkDataset`.
 Dataset names cannot contain underscores.
 Each new dataset should download raw data and process it into a dataframe by overriding `process_raw_data`.
 This dataframe should store transcript as rows, using string encoding in the `sequence` column.
 If homology splitting is required, a column `gene` containing gene names is required.
 Six track embedding also requires columns `cds` and `splice`.
 The target column can have any name, as it is specified at time of probing.
-New datasets should be added to DATASET_CATALOG.
+New datasets should be added to `DATASET_CATALOG`.